top of page

 ladderbird.png

-Allegra is looking for beautifully written science fiction and fantasy books in the young adult and adult space.
+Allegra is looking for beautifully written speculative fiction in the Young Adult and Adult space.
 Their top priority is elevating stories and authors traditionally marginalized in publishing and they are always on the hunt for gorgeous prose.

 In the SFF space they’re open to anything and everything so long as the language is gorgeous.
 They appreciate family stories (including found family), stories about intergenerational conflict, meddling gods, and works that pull from several genres.
 They especially appreciate books that don’t take themselves too seriously, even when dealing with heavy topics.
 Allegra aims to represent ambitious authors, ones who write because they love slotting together new stories into intricate puzzles.

-They are looking for SFF stories that draw on the author’s expertise and culture to build vivid worlds.
+Across age ranges, they are looking for speculative stories that draw on the author’s expertise and culture to build vivid worlds.
 Their tastes lean fantasy, but they’d love SF books that read like fantasy.
-They appreciate a romance subplot, especially if it’s queer, but there are so many types of love—it doesn’t need to be romantic!
+They appreciate a love subplot, especially if it’s queer, but there are so many types of love—it doesn’t need to be romantic!
+They also adore books that sit in other genres but contain a speculative element.

 FAVOURITE BOOKS